EternalAbby/Dependency-Injection-Extravagant.luau/README.md

 This repository is made with the intent of;
 > "Create it yourself or DIE"

-Along with being very simple to use.

-**Feel free to use any modules from here within your project!**
+Along with being very simple to use. **Feel free to use any modules from here within your project!**

+# WHAT wiki

+For information and documentation for this repository, you can check out the [WHAT](https://github.com/EternalAbby/Dependency-Injection-Extravagant.luau/wiki) wiki.
+This is located in the Wiki section of the repository.

 # Instructions

 There are 2 main methods to download modules from this repository: individual and group.

-After downloading, make sure to check out [WHAT](https://github.com/EternalAbby/Dependency-Injection-Extravagant.luau/wiki), a Wiki for DIE.
-This is located in the Wiki section of the repository.
+You can choose whichever you find more convenient.

 ## Individual download